thomasjo/atom-latex/README.md

 Document types other then LaTeX documents may be processed by this package.
-The availability and behavior of this feature depends upon the specific builder selection.
+The availability and behavior of this feature depends upon the specific builder selected.
 The following table details the different types of documents that may be processed by each builder and any additional syntax package requirements.

 | Document Type    | latexmk based Builder | DiCy Builder | Required Language Packages            |